 Fully Furnished Apartments

 Fully furnished apartments are equipped with all the necessary furniture and kitchen equipment.
 Some apartments even provide kitchen utensils and bed linen.
 If you are only planning to stay for one or two years in Doha, fully furnished apartments will save you time and money.

 Property Rents in Doha Qatar

 The price of accommodation in Doha is increasing at the moment due to the economic boom.
 The government is working on a new system to help ensure that inflation stabilizes and hopefully decreases.

-Below is a table that can give you some idea on to the rental rates for apartments in Doha.
+Below is a table that can give you some idea of the rental rates for apartments in Doha.

 |Type of Apartment